 How to Search

-There are three primary search fields and you must enter a search term in at least one:
+There are three main search fields, and you need to enter information in at least one of these fields.

 - Any given names

 This can be helpful if you do not know a woman’s maiden name, someone has a unique name, or if you are looking to find people by location.
 For example, my family lived in a small town, but many left the town for work.
 They are still mentioned in their original town when they passed.
 Some of the information in the paper may say where they have moved to.

 The surname has a sounds like feature.
 Some other fields can be helpful if filled in.
 They include

 - Any updated information

 This can help narrow down the results which are good in large cities.
 Some information found in the results will include: